Creationism (soul)

-Creationism is a doctrine held by some Christians that God creates a soul for each body that is generated.
+Creationism (or historically creatianism) is a doctrine held by some Christians that God creates a soul for each body that is generated.
 Alternative Christian views on the origin of souls are traducianism and also the idea of a pre-existence of the soul.
 The Scholastic philosophers held the theory of Creationism.

 Concept

 Creationism holds that the origin of the soul cannot be by spiritual generation from the souls of parents (as the German theologian Jakob Frohschammer (1821-1893) maintained) because human souls, being essentially and integrally simple and indivisible, can give forth no spiritual germs or reproductive elements.
 The creation of the soul by the First Cause, when second causes have posited the pertinent conditions, falls within the order of nature; it is a so-called "law of nature", not an interference therewith.

 As regards the time when the individual soul is created, philosophical speculation varies.
 The traditional philosophy of the Roman Catholic Church holds that the rational soul is created at the moment when it is infused into the new person.
 Thomas Aquinas, following Aristotle's embryology, taught that rational soul is created when the antecedent principles of life have rendered the foetus an appropriate organism for rational life, though some time is required after birth before the sensory organs are sufficiently developed to assist in the functions of intelligence.
 On the other hand, most neo-Scholastics hold that the rational soul is created and infused into the human being at the moment of conception.